antondc/data-structures-and-algorithms/src/01_data_structures/06_trees/01_binary_search_tree/README.md

 Binary Search Trees are commonly used in scenarios requiring sorted data access, such as symbol tables, set/map implementations and range queries.

 Typically implemented with pointers —and not with arrays— as they are not always complete trees.

+## Methods

+- **Search:** Traverse left or right depending on comparison with the current node.
+- **Insert:** Recursively insert in the left or right subtree, maintaining the BST ordering.
+- **Delete:** Handle three cases: leaf, one child, or two children.
+There are two ways to perform the deletion:
+  - **In-order successor**: replace the node with the smallest node in the right subtree.
+  - **In-order predecessor**: Replace the node with the largest node in the left subtree.
+- **Min Value Node:** Finds the smallest value in a subtree (used for deletion).

 ## Pseudocode